Family Services Director

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee may occasionally be exposed to warm, wet and/or humid conditions (non-weather and weather), and work near moving mechanical parts or be at risk of electrical shock.
+While performing the duties of this position, the employee may occasionally be required to work near moving mechanical parts.
 The noise level in the work environment is usually moderate.

 Indian Preference will be exercised in the hiring of this position in accordance with the Tribe’s Personnel Policies.